 Faculty Partnership Grants are designed to help EIU faculty develop projects partnering with faculty or staff within the university, in the community, or with faculty in other institutions of higher education.
 Proposals must form or further partnerships with faculty in different departments and/or colleges at EIU, with faculty at other institutions, with university staff, or with members of the community.
 Grants (up to $1,000) may be used as seed money in conjunction with other support.
 Successful grant applicants are required to provide a summary report with evidence of the event or project, an outline of project outcomes, and final budget detail at the end of the fiscal year (June 30th).
-Recipients will also be asked to prepare a workshop for the FDIC based on the partnership project.
-For full detail, see the most recent Guidelines and Application Form (AY 2021-2022).
+Recipients may also be asked to prepare a workshop for the FDIC based on the partnership project.
+For full detail, see the most recent Guidelines and Application Form (AY 2022-2023).

 Examples of successful proposals are available by contacting the FDIC at 217-581-7051 or email@example.com